binyoon99/binyoon99/README.md

 ## 👋 Hi, my name is Jamie.

 ### 👀 I’m interested in Unity(2D), Spring Java, React, node.js, and your open source code.
+### My main interest is Java, and C#.
+I'm currently doing a mobile app development using Kotlin instead of java with Android Studio Bumblebee

 ### 🌱 I’m currently learning Python and data science as well as how to only eat white part of the oreo.